curt0230/election-analysis/README.md

 ## Summary

-Analysis of the election results show that:
+Final analysis of the election results shows that:

     - The total number of votes was 369,711
     - Three candidates received votes: